2023-Govtech-Geekout-GDS/documentation/docs/frontend/21-FetchTodo.md

 Notice that this variable has an initial value of `{}`, otherwise known as an empty object.
 To fill this up with the real list of todos, we'll use an effect hook.

-## Fetching Todos with Effect Hook
+## Fetching todos with effect hook

 The `useEffect` hook allows you to perform 'side effects' in your components.
 Side effects are actions that are outside the scope of ReactJS.
 Some examples include:
 * fetching data via an API,